Maillard™ · Culinary Foundations

 “The cook on hour ten of a long day deserves the same depth of flavor as anyone with an afternoon to spare.”

-“Service taught me care is preparation.”
+“Military service taught me care is preparation.”

 Maillard began in an ordinary kitchen, on an ordinary weeknight — from a simple wish that a good meal could still come together when the day has already worn you out.
 So we take care of the part that drains you, and leave the cooking — the part worth keeping — to you.